 Tuesday, August 12 | Personal Financial Planning: Budgeting, Saving, Retirement and Philanthropy

-Students prepare a personal budget, take a “dress for success” field trip at Men 2 Work, and attend a social etiquette dinner hosted by Payden and Rygel.
+Students prepare a personal budget, a special lunch speaker with Mr. Wing Lam, Co-founder Wahoo's, take a “dress for success” field trip at Men 2 Work, and attend a social etiquette dinner hosted by Payden and Rygel.

 Wednesday, August 13 | College 101: Determining the Right One For You

 Students learn how to select the best post-high school option and tour the University of California’s Irvine Campus.
 A special dinner speaker with Mr. Ryan Bailey, UCI Alum, Silver Olympic Medalist Water Polo will inspire them!

 Thursday, August 14 | Preparing for High School: How to Set the Foundation for Life Goals